tunmsk/nextgen-facebook/readme.txt

 = Proven Performance =

 NGFB is *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
 NGFB loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.
+NGFB requires PHP v4.1.0 or better, and is fully compatible with PHP v7.

 = Professional Support =